 "That would be three coppers."

 "WAIT, YOU THIEF!"
-Ashalain shout.
+Ashalain shouts.

 Stiffing as fast as he can, the paladin slowly closes their gap.

 Passing minutes— the moment Natalak decides to crawl out, Ashalain again appears desperately searching for any sign of Natalak.
-So, the thief had to return into his hiding place.
+So, the thief had to return to his hiding place.
 And while in burying, he desperately muffles his gasping.

-Emerging in soaking wet cloths Natalak brings out the sword from his bag.
+Emerging in soaking wet cloths, Natalak brings out the sword from his bag.
 Deciding what to do—

-"If, I had the chance."
+"If I had the chance."

 Pouring rain, crossing streets… looking for a place to stay.

-He'd filled his stomach for a little no more than two coppers.
+He'd filled his stomach for a little more than two coppers.
 But even that simple porridge wasn't enough to fill his hunger.
 A city is different from a village— that's when he remembers the orchidarium where few people linger.

-Taking a rest hoping the rain would stop he heard a female voice calling and trying to wake him up from his slumber.
-Annoyed he opens his eyes to be confronted by a lady casting light magic, banishing the darkness.
+Taking a rest, hoping the rain would stop, he heard a female voice calling and trying to wake him up from his slumber.
+Annoyed, he opens his eyes to be confronted by a lady casting light magic, banishing the darkness.

 "You're from that woman before."
 Natalak expressed.